I am an associate professor at the

 Department of Technology Management and Economics at

 Chalmers University of Technology.
 I am also an adjunct associate professor (Professor II) at the University of Oslo’s Centre for Entrepreneurship.

-Besides teaching the course Creating New Business, I spend much of my time on an action research project, funded by Almi, that seeks to develop and evaluate practically useful tools and processes for startups.
+Besides teaching the course Creating New Business, I spend much of my time on an action research project, jointly funded by Almi and Vinnova, that seeks to develop and evaluate practically useful tools and processes for startups.
 I also manage a Vinnova funded project that helps research groups identify scalable business models based on their research findings.
 In addition, I am an advisor to several startups.

 Between 2006 and 2009 I was funded by a three year post doc grant from Handelsbanken.
 In June 2008 I received the FSF-NUTEK prize for outstanding contributions to entrepreneurship research by a young researcher.
 I spent 2008 at Stanford (SCANCOR) as a visiting scholar.